grafana/grafana-app-sdk/examples/operator/simple/README.md

 ```

 Note that if there are any BasicCustomResources in your cluster, they will be deleted.

+If the operator is not currently running, this command will hang while it waits for the resource deletion
+(you can either run the operator, or remove the finalizer from each resource yourself via a kubectl patch).
 If the operator is running, you will begin seeing errors in the console output, as the list/watch requests to kubernetes
 will now result in errors.